sandrina-p/workshop-a11y-fundamentals/README.md

 |-- index.html    # Workshop entry point
 ```

-- In each exercise you'll find the lucky clover emoji 🍀 to guide you.
-I don't expected you to complete all the exercises on time.
-The goal is to introduce you to new things and **make you think about it and ask me questions** as we go though the content.
+- In each exercise, you'll find the lucky clover emoji 🍀 to guide you.
+I don't expecte you to complete all the exercises on time.
+The goal is to introduce you to new things, and **make you think about it, and ask me questions** as we go through the content.
 - Learning Tip: **Check the solutions only as a last resource.** If you take a peek at the solution before even trying, you'll be sabotaging your own learning.
 It's okay to struggle while you solve the exercise.
-It's part of the learning proccess. :)
+It's part of the learning process. :)

 ## Workshop Outline